SourenP/hisho/README.md

 # Hisho

-Several memory allocators in C99 written for learning purposes.
+Memory allocators written in C for learning purposes.

 ## Run